chickentuna/NullAntipatterns/markdowns/5_null-object-pattern.md

 In Java, the pattern consists of having an `interface` to represent the object you wish to manipulate along with a *Real* implementation, which acts normally, and a *Null* implementation which can be used normally but will do nothing.

 In the following example, an instance of `Tax` is created with a vat and a country, both received from a miniature database in `TaxFactory`.

-You must modify the method `getTaxByCountry` to return a passive `NullTax` instead of a null.
+* You must modify the method `getTaxByCountry` to return a passive `NullTax` instead of a null.
+* You must implement the `apply` method of the NullTax.

 ![uml1](/markdowns/img/uml1.png "NullObject Pattern UML example")